Jimmy Maddox is the sole proprietor of

 We also like to add spacing and line-breaks in logical, natural places to allow opportunities to pause and take a breath.

-For a 32 page script, it could take 2-3 hours because we prompter operators also like to preview the script with the prompter software in “prompt mode”, to make sure there are no glitches or anomalies such as hyperlinks, tracked changes, markup, all that meta stuff that modern word processors can do really plays havoc with prompting software.
+For a long 32 page script, it could take a couple hours to format because we prompter operators also like to preview the script in “prompt mode”, to make sure there are no glitches or anomalies such as hyperlinks, tracked changes, markup, all that weird metadata that may be creeping in that can throw a reader off.
+We circumvent a lot of that stuff ahead of time.

-Depending on the presenter and how particular they are, there can be additional efforts made to make a great reading experience such as text size and line spacing requirements as well.
+Depending on the presenter and how particular of a reader they are, there can be additional efforts made to make a great reading experience such as text size and line spacing requirements as well.
+With our Telescript AV software we can increase the font size quickly to suit a reader’s preference.

 Do Teleprompter ops Control the speaker’s Reading Pace?